abk5074/abk5074.github.io/_pages/research.md

 author_profile: true
 ---

 My research takes an inductive approach that integrates computational and qualitative methods to explore the institutional dynamics of contested fields.
-I am particularly focused on analyzing semi-legal markets, organizations, and financial instruments to understand how the absence of important institutional conditions leads to concrete social outcomes.
+I focus on analyzing semi-legal markets, organizations, and financial instruments to understand how the absence of important institutional conditions leads to concrete social outcomes.
 Additionally, I also maintain a research program devoted to using automated text analysis to understand various dimensions of political violence.

 ### Commercial Cannabis in The United States